Cantera/cantera-website/pages/tutorials/yaml/reactions.rst

 ---------------------

-Most reaction types in Cantera are parameterized by one or more modified Arrhenius expressions, e.g.
+Most reaction types in Cantera are parameterized by one or more modified Arrhenius expressions, such as

 .. math::

    k_f(T) = A T^b \exp(-E_a/\bar{R}T)

-Rates in this form can be written as YAML mappings, e.g.
+Rates in this form can be written as YAML mappings.
+For example:

 .. code:: yaml